SearidangPa/my_nvim/README.md

-* I am just filled with gratitude for all the amazing people who built neovim and the awesome plugins.
+* My neovim, but only thanks to many people such as TJ, the primeagen, and the awesome authors and maintainers of neovim and its plugins.